showmik/WildWestWorld/README.md

 # Wild West World

-Wild West World is a game AI project based on the concepts explained in the book "Programming Game AI by Example" by Matt Buckland.
+**Wild West World** is a game AI project based on the concepts explained in the book "**Programming Game AI by Example**" by Matt Buckland.
 This project demonstrates the implementation of a Finite State Machine (FSM) for game AI.
 The original project was written in C++, but this version has been implemented using a C# console application.

 ## Introduction